jordanbell2357/jordanbell2357.github.io/_examples/.ipynb_checkpoints/quadratic-formulaA-checkpoint.md

 (ii) Draw the *x*-intercepts and the axis of symmetry.

-(iii) Draw the parabola with the correct direction but do not calculate *y*-value of vertex.
+(iii) Find the *y*-value of the vertex by evaluating the polynomial.

+(iv) Graph the parabola using three points.

 ## Solution